 Waterproofing Tile Showers

-Modern systems guarantee a lifetime of worry-free performance.
+Modern waterproofing systems guarantee a lifetime of worry-free performance for a tile shower.

 Synopsis: Tile and grout are water-permeable, so to create a waterproof shower, a substrate system must be completely waterproof.
 This article runs through the options when it comes to waterproofing foamboard, bonded sheet membrane, and liquid-applied membrane and gives a closer look at three approaches that incorporate these waterproofing options.
 The article includes pros and cons of each system and method, and a rundown of manufacturers and shower-waterproofing products.